kl1nton/1_Applied_Basic_Science/2_Physiology.md

 - The bones and the brain are two important tissues in humans where the primary effect of testosterone is by way of aromatisation to oestradiol.
 In general, androgens promote protein synthesis and growth of those tissues with androgen receptors.
 Testosterone effects can be classified as virilising and anabolic effects, although the distinction is somewhat artificial, because many of the effects can be considered both.
 Anabolic effects include growth of muscle mass and strength, increased bone density and strength, and stimulation of height growth and bone maturation.
 Virilising effects include maturation of the sex organs, particularly the penis and the formation of the scrotum in fetuses, and after birth (usually at puberty) a deepening of the voice, and growth of the beard and torso hair.
 Many of these fall into the category of male secondary sex characters.
 Increased testosterone causes deepening of the voice in both sexes at puberty.
 Testosterone is also often used by bodybuilders and weightlifters to enhance muscle build.

 ### Q2.119
-Immunoglobulins are glycoproteins in the immunoglobulin superfamily that function as antibodies.
+Immunoglobulins are glycoproteins in the immunoglobulin superfamily that function as *antibodies*.
 They are grouped into five classes or isotypes:
 - IgG
 - IgA
 - IgM
 - IgD
 - IgE

-Which of the following statement about Ig isotypes is true?
+Which of the following statement about *Ig isotypes* is true?

 	A. IgG is the most abundant immunoglobulin
 	B. IgA is the only isotype that can pass through placenta